New Minerals Local Plan

 - the social and environmental impacts of mineral working.

-The plan has been through a series of informal public consultation stages which can be viewed on the previous consultations page.
+The plan has been through a series of informal and formal public consultation stages as part of its preparation and these can be viewed on the previous consultations page.